| Sunday | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday |

 Please note: Storytime space is limited.
 Each storytime will be filled to capacity on a first-come, first served basis.
 We have increased the number of weekly storytimes to meet the needs of our community.

-Bring in a photo or make your own design for a puzzle to both challenge and delight friends and family!
+Bring in a cherished photo and create a puzzle to challenge and delight friends and family!

 Bring a photo from home, create your own artwork during the program, or use one of our pre-made designs.
 We will provide blank puzzles and the sublimation oven that will bake your chosen piece directly onto the front of the 48 piece puzzle (7.5 '' x 5.1'').